Health-RI/The-FAIR-Metroline/pages/metroline_steps/assess_fairness.md

 * Record any gaps or deviations from the initial FAIRification goals.
 * Provide recommendations for further improvements if needed.

-### Step 5 - Continuous monitoring and iterative improvement
+### Step 5 - Continuously monitor and update the resources
 Even if your FAIRification efforts are complete for now, evolving requirements, such as changes in metadata standards, may require future updates.
 It is therefore essential to continue monitoring your resource to ensure it remains FAIR over time.

 To help keep an overview of the original FAIRification objectives, their status, and possible changes in the process, it might be useful to update this information in your datamanagement plan.
 Consider going back to [Metroline Step: Define FAIRification objectives]({{site.baseurl}}/metroline_steps/define_fairification_objectives) to redefine the original FAIR objectives.